-Given the fact that 75 per cent of Finland’s land area is covered by forest, it is no wonder that its green gold has been exported around the world in various shapes and sizes.
+Around 75 per cent of Finland’s land area is covered by forest, and has been exported around the world in various shapes and sizes.

 Stora Enso is the forerunner in wood modular construction and offers advanced engineered wood products such as LVL (laminated veneer lumber) and CLT (cross-laminated timber).
 As the global biggest supplier of CLT, Stora Enso believes in the future of wood for the construction business.